appwrite/appwrite/CONTRIBUTING.md

 Appwrite is following the PHP-FIG standards.
 Currently, we are using both PSR-0 and PSR-4 for coding standards and autoloading standards.
 Soon we will also review the project for support with PSR-12 (Extended Coding Style).

-We use prettier for our JS coding standards and for auto-formmating our code.
+We use prettier for our JS coding standards and for auto-formatting our code.

 ## Scalability, Speed and Performance